gboehl/dynare/doc/manual/source/the-model-file.rst

         libraries (DLL) containing the model equations and derivatives, instead of writing those in M-files.
 You need a working compilation environment, i.e. a working ``mex`` command (see :ref:`compil-install` for more details).
-On MATLAB for Windows, you will need to also pass the compiler name at the command line.
-Using this option can result in faster simulations or estimations, at the expense of some initial compilation time. [#f2]_
+        Using this option can result in
+        faster simulations or estimations, at the expense of some initial compilation time. [#f2]_